XenGi/darling/README.md

 gerbolyze vectorize bottom gerber gerber_art preview_002.png
 ```

-This will create the needed gerber files including the artwork in a directory call `gerber_art`.
+This will create the needed gerber files including the artwork in a directory called `gerber_art`.

 To create a ZIP file with the needed gerber files for a PCB fab: